moripiri/Reinforcement-Learning-on-FrozenLake/README.md

   - This book contains key part of the book **"Reinforcement Learning: An Introduction"**([pdf](https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf)) by Richard S. Sutton and Andrew G. Barto.
   - The lecture **"Introduction to Reinforcement Learning with David Silver"**([link](https://www.deepmind.com/learning-resources/introduction-to-reinforcement-learning-with-david-silver)) is also referred.
 - **Interactive RL algorithm**
-  - You can also run RL algorithms in FrozenLake-v1, a OpenAI Gymnasium environment, with hyperparmeter customization.
+  - You can also run RL algorithms in **FrozenLake-v1**, a OpenAI Gymnasium environment, with hyperparmeter customization.
-  - Wrapper for the environment can render not only the environment, but also state-action value or model of the algorithms.
+  - Wrapper for the environment can render not only the environment, but also **state-action value** or **model** of the algorithms.
   <p align="center">
     <img src="./Images/dynaq.gif" width=500 height=500>
   </p>